Does Trauma-Informed Yoga Actually Help with Anxiety?

 If you are exhausted by your anxiety, the idea of starting a new physical practice can feel daunting.

 - Drop the Expectations: You do not need an hour of sweating to change your neurochemistry.
+In fact, Vazquez warns that trying to sweat away anxiety with high-intensity cardio is “ just spiking your stress hormones further.”
 Ten minutes of targeted vagal breathing is often enough to break a panic cycle.
 Consistency is far more important than intensity.

-Do I need to be flexible or physically fit to do yoga therapy?
+Do I need to be flexible or physically fit to do trauma-informed yoga?

-No. Clinical yoga therapy has nothing to do with flexibility.
+No. Trauma-informed yoga has nothing to do with flexibility.
 Postures are heavily modified, often performed in a chair or entirely lying down, focusing exclusively on nervous system regulation.

-Will yoga therapy trigger my trauma or panic attacks?
+Will trauma-informed yoga trigger my trauma or panic attacks?

-How much does yoga therapy for anxiety cost?
+How much does trauma-informed yoga for anxiety cost?

-Reviews of Online Yoga Therapy Services for Anxiety Treatment
+Reviews of Online Trauma-Informed Yoga Services for Anxiety Treatment

 Anxiety is an exhausting, full-body experience.
 If your current treatment plan is leaving you physically drained and still fighting off panic, it is time to stop ignoring your nervous system.

 Book a same-week telehealth consultation with Savant Care today.
-Meet with our licensed psychiatric professionals to build a complete treatment plan, and begin your integrated 1:1 yoga therapy.
+Meet with our licensed psychiatric professionals to build a complete treatment plan, and begin your integrated 1:1 trauma-informed yoga.

 Sources